LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

 **Description:** The maximum number of distinct, independent crews that will be deployed using the same method.
 If the `crew_count` is not provided, LDAR-Sim will provide crews as needed.
+When explicitly stated, the maximum number of crews will be utilized for the given method.
+Warning, for follow-up mobile methods, crew count will be defaulted to 1 if not explicitly stated, which may lead to crew shortage.

 **Notes on acquisition:** No data acquisition required.